syiming/testbed/docs/source/support/gcp.md

 ### Key elements of GCP

-There are 3 basic elements in GCP to run a machine learning (ML) model: bucket, virtual machine (VM) and TPU.
+There are 3 basic elements in GCP to run a machine learning (ML) model: bucket, virtual machine (VM), and TPU.

 #### Bucket